Looking Back: A Little House on Almaden Road

 The photograph depicted two women on the front porch of the house, with a caption saying that it was a circa 1885 photo of Carolina Teigeler at the house built by her son John.
 The first directory I searched was 1884.
 There was no listing, so I proceeded to 1890, since we have a gap between 1885 and 1889.
 I found an 1890 listing for Henry Tigler (misspelled) at the corner of Almaden and Stone Avenue.
 Henry was another son of Carolina's, and he worked at the San Jose Box Factory on North San Pedro Street.
 The corner where the house stands is currently Almaden and Stone Court, but before the Almaden Expressway came through, Stone Avenue curved over to Almaden Road.

 Image:The photo that hangs in the back of the cigar store.
-It features Carolina Teigeler and presumably her eldest single daughter Louisa, who would have been 16 years old when this c.1885 photo was taken.
+It features Carolina Teigeler and her teenage daughter Mary in this c.1885 photo.
 Photo courtesy of West Coast Cigars.

 Along with the directory searches, I began looking to see what I could find online.
 What I discovered is that Carolina was born in Prussendorf, Germany, in 1837.
 Her full name was Hanna Carolina Friederica Ernestina Ahlgrim.
 Her first marriage was to a man named Bendschneider.
 She had two children during this first marriage: Wilhelmina in 1858, and Johanne (Anna) in 1862.
 The same year as Anna's birth, she married Conrad Teigeler (Hessen, Germany, 1827) in Chicago.
 Carolina had six children with Conrad: John (1863), Conrad (1865), Louisa (1869), Henry (1870), and finally Mary and Mary Maria (both 1872, presumed twins).
 Conrad died in Chicago in 1880 at the age of 53.